StefanoSIIacono/SDP-Project_2024/DOCUMENTATION.md

 - **Memory Usage**:
 No significant difference in memory usage was observed between the sequential and parallel versions since both used the same graph representation and algorithmic approach.

+- **Platform Impact**:
+The ability to use Google Colab's additional resources was crucial for handling large graphs that could not be processed on the local system.
+The enhanced memory and processing power on Colab facilitated testing and comparison of the algorithm's performance on more demanding scenarios.

 #### 3.4 Analysis
 TODO

 ### 4. Conclusion
 This project successfully implements Dinic's algorithm for maximum flow calculation and explores the impact of parallelization using OpenMP.
+The use of Google Colab provided the necessary computational resources to handle larger datasets and more intensive testing, which was crucial given the limitations of the local system's hardware.
 While the parallel version showed some performance improvements, the results suggest that more granular parallelization could be explored to fully utilize the available computational resources.
 ### 5. Appendices

 #### 5.1 Code Listings